-Though renovated only three years ago, the Père Léon still carries its early 20th century charm with its modern but tasteful and sensitive décor.
+Though renovated only three years ago, the Père Léon still carries its early 20th-century charm with its tastefully modern and sensitive decor.
 Originally a wine bar, the location of its brasserie dates back to 1905 when Léon Sentenac, the grandfather of the current owners, founded “Aux caves du Père Léon”.
-It still contains wine up to two hundred years old, the bottles having been protected during the renovations to preserve the century-old coating of dust, making it a brilliant spot for wine-lovers and a site of true cultural heritage.
+It still contains wine up to 200 years old, the bottles having been protected during the renovations to preserve a century-old coating of dust, making it a brilliant spot for wine-lovers and a site of true cultural heritage.

-Right in the heart of Toulouse, with an exceptional view of the river, Hôtel des Beaux Arts is perfectly placed and boasts an excellent restaurant offering authentic, South-West French cuisine.
-With complimentary breakfast included in the room price, you could find yourself enjoying your morning coffee on a balcony overlooking the peaceful Garonne.
-Its homely furniture and tasteful, unusual décor adds to the overall ambiance of luxury, comfort, and originality.
+Right in the heart of Toulouse, with an exceptional view of the river, Hôtel des Beaux Arts is perfectly placed and boasts an excellent restaurant offering authentic, South West French cuisine.
+With complimentary breakfast included in the room price, you could find yourself enjoying your morning coffee on a balcony overlooking the peaceful Garonne river.
+Its homely furniture and unusual decor adds to the overall ambiance of luxury, comfort, and originality.

-A former 17th century convent, the Grand Hôtel de l’Opéra plunges you into a luxurious, atmospheric, elegant setting, and is situated on the truly stunning Place du Capitole itself.
-With its warm red décor, unique suites, and the possibility of having a balcony overlooking the Place itself, this hotel exudes class, quality, and comfort.
+A former 17th-century convent, the Grand Hôtel de l’Opéra plunges you into a luxurious, atmospheric, elegant setting.
+With its warm red decor, unique suites and the possibility of having a balcony overlooking the Place du Capitole, this hotel exudes class, quality, and comfort.
 Make use of their spa facilities for the ultimate relaxing experience right at the centre of the bustling city.